MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 To create a data collection rule for metrics export use the Azure portal, Azure CLI, PowerShell, API, or ARM templates.

 > [!IMPORTANT]
-> To send Platform Telemetry data to a Storage Account or Event Hub, the resource, data collection rule, and the destination Storage Account or the Even Hub must all be in the same region.
+> To send Platform Telemetry data to a Storage Account or Event Hub, the resource, data collection rule, and the destination Storage Account or the Event Hub must all be in the same region.

 ### [Portal](#tab/portal)